 Australian legislation stipulates there are two types of contravention in relation to cartel conduct.
 The first is the making of a contract, arrangement or understanding that contains a cartel provision.1 The second is giving effect to such provision.2 As penalties are determined for each contravention, significant fines can be imposed if the cartel conduct occurred over a long period of time.
-The CCA specifies the maximum pecuniary penalty that can be incurred per offence is the greater of the following:
+The Competition and Consumer Act 2010 (CCA) specifies the maximum pecuniary penalty that can be incurred per offence is the greater of the following:

 - AUD$10 million;